 In our daily clinical routine, especially in the treatment of small children and infants, we repeatedly encounter situations in which today's possibilities of medical technology are inadequate.
 An idea and a project sketch quickly emerge from such situations.
 The CARAG team is able to make a clear estimate of the effort required for product development, regulatory approval and marketing in advance, thus enabling realistic planning.
 I have experienced this cooperation as very positive and constructive.

-PD Dr. Christian Balmer, Pediatric Cardiologist, Zurich
+Prof. Dr. Christian Balmer, Pediatric Cardiologist, Zurich

 I know Carag since several years as a reliable and future-oriented industry partner with highly skilled and enthusiastic staff members, who do not hesitate to approach and follow a couple of challenging projects in the medical "fringe area" of congenital heart defects.